 Ketamine was discovered in 1965 at Wayne State University.
 It first made its appearance for widespread use in the Vietnam War, where soldiers administered it during emergency surgery and battlefield emergencies.

 The drug has been known as a party drug since the 1970s.
 It became known as a “club drug” due to the fact that it made users feel euphoric and uneasy on their feet.

-It has also been used in date rape and to immobilize individuals for robbery or other crimes.
+It has also been used to immobilize individuals for robbery or other crimes.

 Like any other drug, ketamine has many effects on the mind and body.
 It has a long list of side effects, which is partially why it’s so popular as a party drug.

 Regardless of where you live, there is a treatment center nearby that can help you overcome your addiction.
 Call us today for assistance in finding the best treatment for your situation!(855) 713-7262

 Effects on the Mind and Body